SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%sticker Attach Random Sticker Here`

 - **%syncbanlist**
-    - Info: **Admin only.** applies the bans from the SSBUTG server to the SSBUBG server.
+    - Info: **Moderator only.** applies the bans from the SSBUTG server to the SSBUBG server.
 Can only be used in the SSBUBG server.
     - Aliases: syncbans

 - **%synccommands** `<guild: Optional>`